Shk-Haseeb/Pong-Game/README.md

-This project is a simple implementation of the classic Pong game using Python's Turtle graphics library.
-Two players compete to score points by bouncing a ball past their opponent's paddle.
-Player 1 controls the left paddle using the W (up) and S (down) keys, while Player 2 controls the right paddle using the Up Arrow (up) and Down Arrow (down) keys.
-The game tracks scores and adjusts the ball's speed dynamically to increase the challenge as the game progresses.

-The program features intuitive controls, responsive ball and paddle collision mechanics, and a minimalist design with a black background for a retro aesthetic.
-It's a fun, quick-to-play game for two players to enjoy on a shared keyboard.
+# 🏓 Pong in Python
+Made this classic Pong game after finishing the Advanced Programming (BSCS1002) course at the University of Helsinki — because who doesn’t love bouncing pixels?

+## 🎮 Controls
+- Player 1 (Left): W / S
+- Player 2 (Right): ↑ / ↓

+## ⚙️ Features
+- Retro black background
+- Score tracking
+- Speedy ball as the game goes on
+- Pure Python + turtle module

+## 🚀 How to Play
-Simply run the script and dive into this timeless arcade classic!!!
+Just run the script and have fun!!!